Slapp62/portfolio_site/readme.md

   - **HTML & CSS Projects**: Beautiful project cards with images and descriptions.
   - **JavaScript Projects**: A dedicated section featuring interactive projects built with JavaScript.
 - **Downloadable Resume**: Option to download my CV.
-- **Functional Contact Form**: Seamless email communication powered by **EmailJS**, enhanced with interactive tooltips for clear user guidance.
+- **Functional Contact Form**: Easily get in touch using the contact form with helpful tooltips.
 - **Iconography & Visuals**: Modern icons from FontAwesome and lazy-loaded images to boost performance.

 ---